Back to Blog

 It is especially useful when the file package is mature enough for review.

-For LED lighting projects, turnkey-style support can be helpful when the buyer wants the aluminum PCB and SMT assembly reviewed together.
+For LED lighting projects, turnkey-style support can be helpful when you want the aluminum PCB and SMT assembly reviewed together.

-It also helps keep the board specification, LED orientation, assembly requirements, and production schedule aligned.
+It helps keep the board specification, LED orientation, assembly requirements, and production schedule aligned.

 When Turnkey May Not Be the Best Fit